Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments

 where $\Delta:=\frac{\mu B_{0} T}{\hbar}$, $\Delta':=\frac{\mu B_{0}' T}{\hbar}$, $u=\frac{\hbar\Delta'}{m}$ is the ``velocity'' of the center of the wave packet, and $s_{t}=\sigma_{0}\bigl(1+\frac{i\hbar t}{2m\sigma_{0}^2}\bigr)$ is the time-dependent width of the packet.
 The coefficients $c_{\pm}$ determine how the spinor wave function is distributed among the $\pm$ spin states, and satisfy $|c_{+}|^2+|c_{-}|^2 = 1$.

-The form of the components is quite suggestive: the wave function splits into two Gaussian wave packets corresponding to the two spin components.
-Depending on the sign of the $z$ spin component ($\pm$), the center of the corresponding wave packet moves with velocity $\pm u$.
-Since particle velocities roughly follow the gradients of the wave function, we expect a separation of the trajectories into two bundles corresponding to the two spinor components.
-This is the point of view adopted by Bell, and later by Dewdney and Holland.
+The structure of the wave function shows that it decomposes into two Gaussian wave packets associated with the two spin components.
+For each component ($\pm$), the center of the corresponding wave packet propagates with velocity $\pm u$.
+Within the Bohmian framework, particle trajectories are determined by the guidance equation, so that this decomposition induces a separation of trajectories into two distinct bundles associated with the spinor components.
+This mechanism underlies the dynamical mapping between initial conditions and measurement outcomes, which is the point of view adopted by Bell and by Dewdney and Holland.